Child, Youth, and Family Studies

 Find out more below about our degree and how it can fit into your life and future career goals!

 We are happy to answer any specific questions you may have about the program and application process: Contact Us.

-Students with an Associate of Technical of Arts (ATA) degree in one of these areas are encouraged to consult with an advisor regarding additional prerequisite course requirements to be completed before beginning the program.
+Students with an Associate of Technical of Arts (ATA) degree, or similar, in one of the specifed fields are encouraged to consult with an advisor regarding additional courses that may be required prior to applying for the BAS-CYFS program.